ywangeq/ros_jetson/README.md

     - Hold down the Force Recovery button, then press and release Reset (while holding down Force Recovery)
     - You can check if the board is in Recovery mode by connecting to the Jetson board via ssh and running `lsusb`.
 There should be a device with vendor 'NVidia Corp'
     - Begin the flashing process on the host by pressing Enter.
 This will take several minutes.

+And you can find the jetson.ino which is the code upload to the arduino!